 THE GANG OF 25 AND ITS SECULAR ARGUMENT

 The latest barnacle of this socially and politically aware coterie, attached to the hull of an opposition ship piloted by civil societies and other so called NGO’s is the Prominent group of 25.
 Led by former Malaysian Ambassador to the Netherlands Datuk Noor Faridah Ariffin, the group raises amongst other things, ‘a head of steam’ in what many in their class perceive as the unwelcome ascendancy of Islam as a religious and political force in national politics.
-They see this as threatening a breach of the secular character of the federal constitution.
-But they don’t raise any argument capable of supporting the non secular aspect of the ascendancy of Islam as they see it or how it breaches the constitution’s secular character in the process.
+They see the rise of Islam as threatening and a breach of the secular character of the federal constitution.
+But they don’t raise any argument capable of supporting the non ‘secular’ aspect of the ascendancy of Islam as they see it or how it breaches the constitution’s ‘secular’ character in the process.

 Relevantly Faridah Noor is quoted as saying “It is high time moderate Malays and Muslims speak out.
 Extremist, immoderate and intolerant voices as represented by Perkasa and Isma do not speak in our name,” in an open letter sent to all Malaysian media.
 What she failed to say was that the letter was not meant for the media.
 And then there were 24.